 Staff who make complaints or who participate in good faith in any investigation must not suffer any form of retaliation or victimisation as a result.
-Anyone found to have retaliated against or victimised someone in this way will be subject to disciplinary action under our Disciplinary Procedure.
+Anyone found to have retaliated against or victimised someone in this way will be subject to disciplinary action under the Trust Disciplinary Policy.